Image

 The admin account is member of another domain in the same forest, but the groups are in a different domain.
 In order to perform the inquiry, an AD controller server for the target domain must be specified.

-Get-ADGroup -Filter { Name -like "*the searched_group*" } -Server DC.TARGET.TLD | Get-ADGroupMember -Server DC.TARGET.TLD | Select-Object name, objectClass | Out-GridView
+Simple select: Get-ADGroup -Filter { Name -like "*the_searched_group*" } -Server DC.TARGET.TLD | Get-ADGroupMember -Server DC.TARGET.TLD | Select-Object name, objectClass | Out-GridView

 Thursday, November 02, 2023